BassHater/forestry/exampleSite/content/english/blog/simple-blog-post-1.md

 ![Search work in Netguru](/images/pycharm.webp "Work for Netguru portfolio with Pycharm")

 Netguru want to see my python code and no want to see my romantic voyage.

+And now i going to find how to resize image with netlify